 At Switalski Eye Care, we are here to assist with all matters of eye health and care, and wish a safe and healthy holiday season to all of our valued patients!

-To schedule an eye exam or to ask any questions about our services, call Switalski Eye Care in Plano today.
+To schedule an eye exam or to ask any questions about our services, call Switalski Eye Care in East Plano today.

 - A: If your child sustains a toy-related eye injury, seek medical attention from your eye doctor, without delay.
 Do not try to remove an object that’s lodged in the eye, unless you are certain that it's easy to remove, like a piece of dust or eyelash.
 Instruct your child not to rub their eyes, as rubbing can often worsen the problem.
 If your eye doctor is unavailable, seek emergency medical care at your nearest urgent care center.